 All students are eligible for some type of student loan provided they are not in default on any outstanding student loans.
-There are several types of loans available to Tennessee Tech students and they include: Federal Direct Stafford Loans, Parent PLUS Loans, Grad PLUS Loans and Alternative Loans.
+There are several types of loans available to Tennessee Tech students, including Federal Direct Stafford Loans, Parent PLUS Loans, Grad PLUS Loans, and Alternative Loans.

 *Please note that Federal Direct Stafford Student Loans (Subsidized and Unsubsidized), Parent PLUS Loans and Grad PLUS Loans will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and institutions determined to be authorized users of the data system.

 Types of Loans